spree/spree/guides/content/developer/source/contributing.md

 The important thing is that you communicate your intention in advance of doing a lot of work.
 Simple bug fixes and non-controversial changes do not require this approach but you can save some time by suggesting an improvement and having it rejected before you write a bunch of the code.
 ***

+### Spree's Release Policy

+* Master branch receives *all* patches, including new features and breaking API changes (with deprecation warnings, if necessary).

+* One branch "back" from master (currently 2-0-stable) receives patches that fix all bugs, and security issues, but no feature requests.
+Breaking API changes should be avoided, but if unavoidable then a deprecation warning MUST be provided before that change takes place.
+Subtle tweaking may take place.

+* Two branches "back" from master (currently 1-3-stable) receives patches for major and minor issues, and security problems.
+Absolutely no new features or tweaking, no API changes.

+* Three branches and more "back" from master (currently 1-2-stable and lesser) receive patches only for security issues, as people are still using these branches and may not be able to or wish to upgrade to the latest version of Spree.

+We strongly encourage people to upgrade to using the latest Spree releases to avoid being stuck on a release that is no longer maintained.

 ### Filing an Issue

 If you would like to file a bug report, please create an issue in our [GitHub Issues Tracker](https://github.com/spree/spree/issues).
 You should do a basic search of the issues database before creating a new issue to ensure that you are not creating a duplicate issue.